ftuyama/duel-links-bot/README.md

 	- Battle City Showdown
 		- Auto pick Card Lottery untill
 		- Bot farm Devine Trial Yami Yugi Lv.
+50

-50 **Tutorial**
+**Tutorial**

 1. Install
   - Install Duellink PC from Steam
   - Download Autowin cheat from [here](https://ex.in.th)
-    for now, this farm bot only compatible with __Instan Win__ and for Duellink PC via Steam from that site.
-Read carefully and follow necessary step on that link
+    for now, this farm bot only compatible with __Instant Win__ for Duellink PC via Steam from that site.
+Read carefully and follow necessary steps on that link
   - Install Autoit with full installation mode.
 You can get it in [here](https://www.autoitscript.com/site/autoit/downloads/)
 2. Configuration
   - Open *DuelLinksConfiguration.exe* in `C:\Program Files (x86)\Steam\steamapps\common\Yu-Gi-Oh!
 Duel Links`.
 Disable fullscreen and set resolution